WeiyingZhao/WeiyingZhao.github.io/_pages/RABASAR.md

 	Fisher pdf that can be approximated by Gamma pdf

-In all situations, ratio image with less structures and variations than an original SAR image
+In all situations, ratio image with fewer structures and variations than an original SAR image
 →   Easier to denoise !